vvvkor/granum/README.md

 Ultra compact set of styles and behaviours for basic web pages.

 2.5 KB minified and gzipped.
-7 KB with icons, dropdowns and JavaScript.
+7 KB with icons, dropdowns, advanced grid and JavaScript.

 [Demo](https://vvvkor.github.io/granum/)